Humanitarians sharing what they See & Hear

 The RINJ Foundation women working as part of a non-profit Civil Society NGO observe much of the events around the world, first-hand.

-Many RINJ members are the wives, sisters, mothers, friends of senior world leaders.
+Many RINJ members are the wives, sisters, mothers, friends of – or the actual senior world decision leaders.
 Many have a story to tell.

 Our editors are experienced journalists.

-A former Maclean Hunter writer/editor/publisher in Canada (13 years) Micheal, with a group of his journalist peers, bought the Aerospace and Defence publishing group of Maclean Hunter (MH) &continued to publish for 15 years.
+A former Maclean Hunter writer/editor/publisher in Canada (13 years) Micheal, with a group of his journalist peers, bought the Aerospace and Defence publishing group of Maclean Hunter (MH) & continued to publish for another 15 years.

 MPRM Group owned and published some of MH’s science, technology and business periodical properties after Maclean Hunter met its demise in 1993 when a predatory takeover by Rogers (which wanted MH’s cable TV empire) ended the 100+ year-old publishing giant.